revisionhiep-create/Prompt_SQL_DB/Readme.md

 **Use `Prompt SQL DB ChromeEdge Edition.html` if you're using Chrome or Edge:**
 - ✅ Auto-save every 60 seconds (configurable)
 - ✅ Quick Save button (saves to last opened file)
-- ✅ Auto-open database on startup
+- ✅ Auto-open database on startup with permission banner
+- ✅ Permission banner for easy re-granting after browser restarts
 - ✅ Save on page close
 - ✅ Smart saving option (only save when changes detected)
 - ✅ Directory permission management